bsantosh909/api-party/CODE_OF_CONDUCT.md

 sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.